HsinYu-Hsu/Framework_package/README.md

 1. Single-Sample Networks (SINs) Construction: Used the sample-specific weighted correlation network (SWEET) method to construct SINs.
 2. Subnetwork Extraction: Applied the random walk with restart (RWR) algorithm to extract subnetworks centered on user-specified gene sets.
-3. Network Enrichment Analysis: Performed network edge-based enrichment analysis (NEEA) to identify enriched biological pathways to these subnetworks.
+3. Pathway Enrichment Analysis: Performed network edge-based enrichment analysis (NEEA) to identify enriched biological pathways to these subnetworks.
 This approach reveals biological differences by analyzing gene expression and network structure.

 ## Framework